Risks and risk management

 Business environment risks

 Business cycles in the global economy, and in customer industries, influence the demand for Wärtsilä's products, as well as its financial condition and operating result.
-The flexible manufacturing model based on capacity outsourcing, together with a stable business mix with a large share of sales deriving from Services, provides Wärtsilä with a certain level of stability in a cyclical market.
+The flexible manufacturing model based on capacity outsourcing, together with a stable business mix and a large share of sales deriving from service activities, provides Wärtsilä with a certain level of stability in a cyclical market.
 Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of financial institutions, and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions, such as the International Finance Corporation, the availability of export credit schemes and guarantees, and other such factors.
-However, Wärtsilä’s relatively large order book gives the company time to adapt to changes in market conditions.
+Wärtsilä’s relatively large order book gives the company time to adapt to changes in market conditions.

 The implementation of more stringent environmental regulations is important for Wärtsilä’s future growth potential, since the company’s comprehensive portfolio of products and services allows customers to meet such stricter requirements.
 A delay in legislation implementation may present a risk to Wärtsilä, and possible changes in the legislation timeline and scope are, therefore, actively monitored.